mariadb-corporation/mariadb-columnstore-api/python/docs/reference/types.rst

 ColumnStoreDateTime Class
 =========================

-.. cpp:class:: ColumnStoreDateTime
+.. py:class:: ColumnStoreDateTime

-   A class which is used to contain a date/time used to set ``DATE`` or ``DATETIME`` columns using :cpp:func:`ColumnStoreBulkInsert::setColumn`
+   A class which is used to contain a date/time used to set ``DATE`` or ``DATETIME`` columns using :py:meth:`ColumnStoreBulkInsert.setColumn`

 ColumnStoreDateTime()
 ---------------------

-.. cpp:function:: ColumnStoreDateTime::ColumnStoreDateTime()
+.. py:method:: pymcsapi.ColumnStoreDateTime()

    Sets the date/time to ``0000-00-00 00:00:00``.

-.. cpp:function:: ColumnStoreDateTime::ColumnStoreDateTime(tm& time)
+.. py:method:: pymcsapi.ColumnStoreDateTime(time)

-   Sets the date/time the value of the :cpp:type:`tm` struct.
+   Sets the date/time the value of the input string.

    :param time: The date/time to set
-   :raises ColumnStoreDataError: When an invalid date or time is supplied
+   :raises RuntimeError: When an invalid date or time is supplied

-.. cpp:function:: ColumnStoreDateTime::ColumnStoreDateTime(const std::string& dateTime, const std::string& format)
+.. py:method:: pymcsapi.ColumnStoreDateTime(dateTime, format)

    Sets the date/time based on a given string and format.

    :param dateTime: A string containing the date/time to set
    :param format: The format specifier for the date/time string.
 This uses the `strptime format <http://pubs.opengroup.org/onlinepubs/9699919799/functions/strptime.html>`_.
-   :raises ColumnStoreDataError: When an invalid date or time is supplied
+   :raises RuntimeError: When an invalid date or time is supplied

-.. cpp:function:: ColumnStoreDateTime::ColumnStoreDateTime(uint32_t year, uint32_t month, uint32_t day, uint32_t hour, uint32_t minute, uint32_t second, uint32_t microsecond)
+.. py:method:: pymcsapi.ColumnStoreDateTime(year, month, day, hour, minute, second, microsecond)

    Sets the date/time based on a given set of intergers